pendwmpian8/Orlando-Frames/README.md

 ## Meta Descriptions & SEO

 Custom meta descriptions were written for each page to highlight the local, independent nature of the business and its framing expertise.
-These help improve search performance for people looking for framing services in the Orlando area.
+These help improve search performance for people looking for framing services in the Leyton area.

 ## Getting Started